adam-power/k8s-examples/networkpolicy/README.md

 configuration.

-This example creates an nginx Pod and Service, and a NetworkPolicy that prevents access to the Pod unless the client has the label 'access="true"'.
+This example creates an nginx Pod and Service, and a NetworkPolicy that prevents access to the Pod unless the client has the label `access="true"`.

 To set up the example, run the following: